You are here

 All application materials should be submitted through the online application.

 A summary of your experiences in education, work, travel, volunteering, and other relevant areas.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 Your portfolio is submitted digitally in your online application.
 The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages and must be under 10MB in size.

 Tip: Use 150 pixels-per-inch or even 72 ppi images, or try saving the file as a Reduced Size PDF (“Save as Other”) in Adobe Acrobat, to bring down the file size.

 The intent of your portfolio is to highlight your skills related to urban design.
 Include six examples of creative works that demonstrate aptitude, experience, and accomplishment.
 Instead of providing a collection of one type of work, include a variety of works.
 Creative works may include a wide range of examples, including design work and planning projects, professional work and academic work.
 One example should be a written piece.
 Showing your creative process and ability to think critically will also provide context for your work.